Traveling for Thanksgiving? States you need a COVID test before entering

 New Hampshire: Those traveling from outside of New England, who are visiting are asked to self-quarantine for two weeks.
 If the person is asymptomatic and has a negative PCR test on or after day seven of quarantining, they may shorten or end their quarantine.

-New Jersey: While a test is not required to enter the state, the state’s website says that a self-quarantine for out-of-state people is expected, saying, “The (14-day) self-quarantine is voluntary, but compliance is expected.”
+New Jersey: While a test is not required to enter the state, the state’s website says that a self-quarantine for out of state people is expected by saying, ‘The (14-day) self-quarantine is voluntary, but compliance is expected.”

 Ohio: Those traveling to Ohio who come from a state reporting positive testing rates of 15% or higher are advised to self-quarantine for 14 days.